Supporting the child

 “I found a great resource for you the other day.
 Have a read, and let’s make time later to talk and I can answer your questions”.

 Activities that require total concentration and aim to reduce stress can be healing for the body and mind.
-There is a growing body of research that confirms that things like swimming, drumming, dancing, singing, caring for others (animals and plants) and meditation or mindfulness are healing for our central nervous system and can support a reduction in trauma-related symptoms to promote healing (Hwan Kim, Schnieder, et al, 2013).
+There is a growing body of research that confirms that things like swimming, drumming, dancing, singing, caring for others (animals and plants) and meditation or mindfulness are healing for our central nervous system and can support a reduction in trauma-related symptoms and promote healing (Hwan Kim, Schnieder, et al, 2013).
 It is important that the child’s primary therapeutic professionals be consulted to discuss whether alternative, trauma-sensitive interventions are appropriate for each individual child.
 What works for one child may be more or less useful for another child.

 Children and young people may be referred to Victim Assist Queensland to access therapeutic or financial support.
 Some children and young people who have experienced institutional sexual abuse may also be eligible to apply for redress through the National Redress Scheme.

 The Victim Assist Queensland website outlines eligibility for financial assistance and other supports, and things to consider if a child or young person is a victim of crime.

 The National Redress Scheme was established as part of the Royal Commission into Institutional Responses to Child Sexual Abuse and provides support to people who experienced institutional child sexual abuse.
 The Scheme: